 There are a number of examples that illustrate the landscape perspective.
 Recent approaches by Boise-Cascade illustrate landscape level forest management as a result of concerns with endangered species.
 Boise-Cascade has holdings in the southeast that are habitat of the Red-cockaded woodpecker.
 The company has taken the position that, while it can affect habitat for this species within its own holdings, it cannot be held responsible for the status of the species, specifically for the population abundance of the woodpecker.
 Instead, Boise-Cascade has initiated voluntary, cooperative agreements with other landholders and with government agencies so that planning for forest use is done on a regional basis.
 In this case, the decision about how a specific stand will be treated is influenced by more than the condition of that stand, and more than the holdings of Boise-Cascade.
-That treatment depends on the availability of habitat for the woodpecker in an entire region, and, by voluntary action, the corporation chooses to harvest stands under its own control to meet the regional needs of the endangered or threatened species, as well as to meet its corporate needs.
-A similar approach dealing with the endangered Delmarva Fox Squirrel is underway on the lower eastern shore of Maryland.
+That treatment depends on the availability of habitat for the woodpecker in an entire region, and, by voluntary action, the corporation chooses to harvest stands under its own control to meet the regional needs of the endangered Delmarva Fox Squirrel is underway on the lower eastern shore of Maryland.
 The Blackwater NWR in conjunction with Maryland DNR and other partners are in the process of developing a Habitat Conservation Plan (HCP) for management of the Fox Squirrel for the entire peninsula.

 Similarly, the desire to have clean water leads to a consideration of water quality within a region, as well as within a specific ownership.
-On the Eastern shore of Maryland, drainage is complex, with many areas affected by tidal influences, and, during periods of high water following storms, drainages may shift direction of flow, or flood, or water from different watersheds might mingle.
+On the Eastern Shore of Maryland, drainage is complex, with many areas affected by tidal influences, and, during periods of high water following storms, drainages may shift direction of flow, or flood, or water from different watersheds might mingle.
 Water quality is affected by the condition of water in the bay, on lands that are in agriculture and housing, as well as on the forestland, making clean water a landscape